-- Guaifenesin is used as an expectorant (promotes mucus secretion in the airways).
+- Guaifenesin is used as an expectorant (a substance that promotes mucus secretion in the airways).

-- Use to relieve chest congestion occurring as a result of colds, flu, or allergies.
+- Use to relieve chest congestion that occurs as a result of a cold, the flu, or allergies.

-- Makes coughs more productive.
+- Makes a cough more productive.
 Guaifenesin will not stop coughing; however, coughing is important as it is the body's way to remove excess mucus.

 - Guaifenesin is generally well tolerated.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Do not use in children younger than 4.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Guaifenesin does not need to be taken with food; however, it can be taken with food if it upsets your stomach.

 - Take exactly as directed by your doctor or on the label.
 Do not increase the dosage or take for longer than is recommended.
 Use a properly calibrated measuring spoon to measure liquid guaifenesin dosages.

 - Do not open, crush, break, or chew guaifenesin delayed-release capsules or tablets because this may cause too much of the drug to be released at once.